keesiemeijer/date-pagination/readme.txt

 == Description ==

 This plugin provides an easy way to paginate posts by year, month or day in your theme’s template files.
-Use the native [WordPress pagination function](https://developer.wordpress.org/themes/functionality/pagination/#methods-for-displaying-pagination-links) for display of the pagination links.
+Use the native [WordPress pagination functions](https://keesiemeijer.wordpress.com/date-pagination/functions/#wp-pagination-functions) to display the pagination links.

 It’s likely your theme is already using these functions for normal pagination.
-If not you’ll have to add them yourself to display pagination by dates.
+If not, see if it works with your theme’s pagination or add them yourself.

-To tell WordPress a page should be paginated by dates use the `date_pagination_type` query argument with a custom query ([WP_Query](http://codex.wordpress.org/Function_Reference/WP_Query)), or with the [pre_get_posts](https://codex.wordpress.org/Plugin_API/Action_Reference/pre_get_posts) action, and this plugin will do the rest.
+To tell WordPress a page should be paginated by dates set the `date_pagination_type` query argument to `yearly`, `monthly` or `daily` for a custom query ([WP_Query](http://codex.wordpress.org/Function_Reference/WP_Query)), or in the [pre_get_posts](https://codex.wordpress.org/Plugin_API/Action_Reference/pre_get_posts) action.

-For more information on how to use this plugin, and how to incorporate this plugin with your theme, visit [the plugin documentation](https://keesiemeijer.wordpress.com/date-pagination/).
+See [the plugin documentation](https://keesiemeijer.wordpress.com/date-pagination/) for examples and more information on how to use this plugin in your theme.

+Follow this plugin on [GitHub](https://github.com/keesiemeijer/date-pagination)

 == Installation ==